 The chuck will lock onto the valve stem.
 To remove the chuck, simply pull back on the collar.

-For a while, I kept my VIAIR 88P compressor in the box that it came from the manufacturer in.
-It was made of fairly heavy cardboard, had a plastic carry handle, and wasn’t much larger than the compressor.
-That changed after the box got wet on one trip, rendering the cardboard no longer as strong or shapely as it once was.
+For a while, I kept my VIAIR 88P compressor in the box it came in from the manufacturer.
+The box was made of fairly heavy cardboard, had a plastic carry handle, and wasn’t much larger than the compressor.
+That changed after the box got wet on one trip, rendering the cardboard no longer as strong or as shapely as it once was.

 In searching for something else to store and carry the compressor, I came across the G.I.
 Type Mechanics Tool Bag from Rothco.
 It is the perfect shape for the 88P, at 11″ X 7″ X 6″.
-It’s made from heavy canvas and has a hard bottom, so that it holds its shape.
-The bag is available in nine colors – ACU Digital Camo, Black, Coyote Brown, Coyote Brown, Grey, Navy Blue, Olive Drab, Woodland Camo, and Woodland Digital Camo.
+It’s made from heavy canvas and has a hard bottom to hold its shape.
+The bag is available in nine colors – ACU Digital Camo, Black, Coyote Brown, Grey, Navy Blue, Olive Drab, Woodland Camo, and Woodland Digital Camo.

-I’ve heard that VIAIR has been including a storage bag with the 88P lately, but mine didn’t include one, and at the time this article was published, a related Amazon listing makes no mention of an included bag.
+I’ve heard that VIAIR has been including a storage bag with the 88P lately, but mine didn’t, and at the time this article was published, a related Amazon listing did not mention an included bag.

-The tool bag a stout nylon zipper that runs the full length, along with two exterior pockets that are fastened with large button snaps.
+The tool bag has a stout nylon zipper that runs the full length and two exterior pockets fastened with large button snaps.

-The smaller size of the tool bag lends itself to easy storage in many spots.
-One of them is in the corners of the cargo area, in the same location as the rear-most factory D-rings.
+The tool bag’s smaller size allows for easy storage in many spots.
+One example is in the corners of the cargo area, near the rear-most factory D-rings.

 With its solid construction, good performance, and small size, the VIAIR 88P is a great portable air compressor for 4Runner owners who are on a budget or don’t plan to use a compressor every weekend.
-In addition, the 88P is covered by a one year warranty, under which VIAIR will repair or replace the product free of charge to the person who purchased the product.
+In addition, the 88P is covered by a one-year warranty, under which VIAIR will repair or replace the product free of charge to the person who purchased it.

 Questions or comments?
 Leave them below!